FAQ

 How do I export data collected as part of a Polinode Survey?

 It's easy to export all of the data you have collected.
-Simply click on the export button in the surveys home page (i.e. the list of all of your surveys) - it is the fourth button from the left.
+Simply click on the Export to Excel menu item for the survey.
 This will cause an Excel file to be download containing all of the survey data.
 The first worksheet of the Excel file will contain all node attributes, including any attributes that were uploaded as part of the Respondent List upload as well as any attributes that were collected by non-relationship questions in the survey.
 Then, after the first worksheet, the Excel file will contain an additional worksheet for each relationship question in the survey containing the relationship data collected by that question.

 This is Excel file is the simplest approach to export all survey data with a single click.
 However, there are other export options as well:

-1. From within the explore view you can click on the export button (the fourth button from the bottom) to export the data associated with that particular relationship question including all visualisation data to a GEXF file.
+1. From within the explore view you can click on the export button to export the data associated with that particular relationship question including all visualisation data to a GEXF file.
 This file can then be imported into a package like Gephi or it can actually be imported into Polinode again as a Polinode Network as GEXF files can be uploaded as Polinode Networks.

 2. You can also export to Excel from the explore view for a particular relationship question, including all calculated metrics.
-To do this, simply click the reports button which is the sixth button from the top on the left and then click Export to Excel.
+T

 Can I add an "Other" option to a question with an associated text input for the other option?